build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-web-app/index.md

 env: { account: process.env.CDK_DEFAULT_ACCOUNT, region: process.env.CDK_DEFAULT_REGION },
 ```

 This will use the Account ID and Region configured in the AWS CLI - if you have not yet set this up, please follow [this tutorial section](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/).
-We also need to bootstrap CDK in our account — this will create the required infrastructure for CDK to manage infrastructure in your account, and only needs to be done once per account.
-If you have already done the bootstrapping, or are not sure, you can just run the command again, it will only bootstrap if needed.
+We also need to bootstrap CDK in our account.
+This will create the required infrastructure for CDK to manage infrastructure in your account, and it only needs to be done once per account.
+If you have already done the bootstrapping, or are not sure, you can just run the command again.
+It will only bootstrap if needed.
 To bootstrap CDK, run `cdk bootstrap` (your account ID will be different from the placeholder ones below):

 ```bash
 cdk bootstrap